 • 20 new benches at beaches and golf courses

 In August 2017, Friends received a $473,700 estate gift from Jim and Joyce McLuen to be used at the Panorama West Golf Club.
-That estate gift turned an already good golf course into something truly special.
+That gift showed the amazing impact planned giving can have at Lake Panorama.